Drag coefficient: Concept

 Therefore, when the drag is dominated by a frictional component, the body is called a streamlined body; whereas in the case of dominant pressure drag, the body is called a blunt or bluff body.
 Thus, the shape of the body and the angle of attack determine the type of drag.
 For example, an airfoil is considered as a body with a small angle of attack by the fluid flowing across it.
 This means that it has attached boundary layers, which produce much less pressure drag.

 The wake produced is very small and drag is dominated by the friction component.
 Therefore, such a body (here an airfoil) is described as streamlined, whereas for bodies with fluid flow at high angles of attack, boundary layer separation takes place.
 This mainly occurs due to adverse pressure gradients at the top and rear parts of an airfoil.

 Due to this, wake formation takes place, which consequently leads to eddy formation and pressure loss due to pressure drag.
 In such situations, the airfoil is stalled and has higher pressure drag than friction drag.
 In this case, the body is described as a blunt body.

-A streamlined body looks like a fish (Tuna), Oropesa, etc. or an airfoil with small angle of attack, whereas a blunt body looks like a brick, a cylinder or an airfoil with high angle of attack.
+A streamlined body looks like a fish (tuna), Oropesa, etc. or an airfoil with small angle of attack, whereas a blunt body looks like a brick, a cylinder or an airfoil with high angle of attack.
 For a given frontal area and velocity, a streamlined body will have lower resistance than a blunt body.
 Cylinders and spheres are taken as blunt bodies because the drag is dominated by the pressure component in the wake region at high Reynolds number.

 To reduce this drag, either the flow separation could be reduced or the surface area in contact with the fluid could be reduced (to reduce friction drag).
 This reduction is necessary in devices like cars, bicycle, etc. to avoid vibration and noise production.

-Practical example

-The aerodynamic design of cars has evolved from the 1920s to the end of the 20th century.
-This change in design from a blunt body to a more streamlined body reduced the drag coefficient from about 0.95 to 0.30.